 Dual Credit Enrollment (DCE) Students.
-Point University admits qualified high school juniors and seniors (and sophomores under certain conditions) into its Dual Credit Enrollment program (DCE).
-In this program, students complete college-level courses that simultaneous fulfil requirements for both their high school diploma and a university degree from Point.
+Point University admits qualified high school students into its Dual Credit Enrollment program (DCE).
+In this program, students complete college-level courses that simultaneously fulfil requirements for both their high school diploma and a university degree from Point.
 The Admission Committee evaluates candidates based on high school grades earned thus far and a recommendation from a high school guidance counselor.
 Course enrollments are normally coordinated with the prescribed graduation requirements of the student's high school.